rohanreddymelachervu/BitCoin-Notifier/README.md

 # Bitcoin value

 Bitcoin value is updated every 3 minutes and when the value increases to expected price of any user, an email is sent to the users informing the bitcoin price.
-User Email is read from the persisted SQLAlchemy database.
+User Email is read from the persisted SQLite database.
 Which then uses Redis as a broker to send an email.